geli-lms/geli/docs/development/configuration.md

 It acts as an dummy SMTP Server and in it's online "inbox" you see which Mails would have been submitted on an actual SMTP server.

-a Big advantage is that you dont have to use real (not even valid) addresses and it works just fine with our fixture users.
+A big advantage is that you dont have to use real (not even valid) addresses and it works just fine with our fixture users.

 To do so just [sign-up](https://debugmail.io/sign-up), create a new project and pass the shown